hongyuanjia/eplusr/cran-comments.md

-# Version 0.10.1
+# Version 0.10.2

-In this version, I change the email from `hongyuanjia@cqu.edu.cn` to `hongyuan.jia@bears-berkeley.sg`.
-As the mail I use before will not available for me in June.

-This version fixes current checking errors in a *strict Latin-1* locale, as kindly stated by Kurt Hornik in email.
+This version completely fixes checking errors of this package in a *strict Latin-1* locale, as kindly stated by Kurt Hornik in email.

 ```
 Dear maintainer,